 What are the best solar panels for shaded roofs?

 Go with the Maxeon 7 or REC Alpha Pure-RX.
-To get the best results, you must pair them with microinverters (like the Enphase IQ8).
-This setup prevents one shaded panel from “choking” the electricity production of your entire system.
+For the best results, pair them with microinverters (like the Enphase IQ8).
+This setup helps reduce the impact shading on one panel can have on the electricity production of the overall system.

 What are the solar panel warranties should I look for?

 At a minimum, look for 25 years of coverage for both the product and its power output.
-Maxeon is the industry leader with a 40-year warranty, while brands like REC, Silfab, and Canadian Solar offer excellent 25 to 30-year protection.
+Maxeon offers a 40-year warranty, while brands like REC, Silfab, and Canadian Solar offer 25 to 30-year protection.

 Is the federal solar tax credit still available?

 For homeowners buying systems with cash or a loan, the direct tax credit expired at the end of 2025.
-However, you can still save 30% indirectly through a Solar Lease or PPA.
-In these cases, the solar company claims the credit and passes the savings to you through much lower monthly bills.
+However, some Solar Lease or PPA providers may still qualify for applicable federal commercial energy incentives under Section 48E.
+In these cases, providers may reflect some savings through lower monthly payments or installation costs.